TG9541/stm8ef/README.md

 ................      .----o serial GND
 ```

+It's advisable to have at least two boards for reverse engineering: one in original state, and one for testing new code.
+Please [open a ticket here](https://github.com/TG9541/stm8ef/issues), or contact the STM8EF [Hackaday.io project](https://hackaday.io/project/16097-eforth-for-cheap-stm8s-value-line-gadgets) before you start working on a new board!

-**Warning**: while this target has been designed with exploring unknown boards in mind, the original ROM contents of most boards is read-protected and can't be read.
-Once erased the orignal function can't be recovered without the help from the manufacturer (unless you understand how the hardware works and write your own code).
+**Warning**:  the original ROM contents of most boards is read-protected and can't be read, and once erased the original function can't be restored (your board will be useless unless you write your own code).

-**Warning**: if your target board is designed to supply or control connected devices (e.g. a power supply) don't assume any fail-safe properties from the board (e.g. the output voltage of a power supply board may go to the maximum without the proper software, or when certain port pins are set through the console).
-Disconnect any connected equipment.
-If possible only supply the µC!
+**Warning**: if your target board is designed to supply or control connected devices (e.g. a power supply unit) don't assume any fail-safe properties of the board (e.g. the output voltage of a power supply board might rise to the maximum without the proper software).
+Disconnect any connected equipment, and if possible only supply the µC with a current limiting power supply!

-**Warning**: when working with unknown boards make sure to have at least a basic understanding of the schematics and workings of the board, and the authors of this software can't help you with reverse-engineering an unsupported board.
+**Warning**: when working with unknown boards make sure to have at least a basic understanding of the schematics and workings of the board!
+The author(s) of this software can't help you reverse-engineering an unsupported board.
 Working knowledge of electronics engineering is assumed.
 Use common sense!

 Run `make BOARD=SWIMCOM flash` for building and flashing.

 ### STM8S003F3 Core

-The plain STM8S003F3P6 eForth core as a starting point for configurations
+A plain STM8S003F3P6 eForth core as a starting point for configurations

 * 16MHz HSI,
-* Reduced feature set for minimal memory footprint (less than 4KiB )
+* Reduced feature set for minimal memory footprint (less than 4KiB Flash)
-* Configured for the interactive use case, e.g. hardware testing, or as a debugging console
+* Reduced vocabulary for the interactive use case (e.g. for hardware testing or as a debugging console)
 * Selected feature set:
   * compile to Flash
   * serial console with UART